- Psychology & the public

 What sort of work is involved?

-The majority of our review work is undertaken remotely (electronically) but we also hold face-to-face meetings twice per year to provide an opportunity for discussion of key policy and practice issues, and to facilitate peer support and training.
+The majority of our review work is undertaken remotely but we also recognise the need for our reviewers to work together as part of a community.
+We encourage our members to keep in touch with other reviewers and with the Partnership and Accreditation Team via email and online discussion groups.
+We also hold face-to-face meetings during the year to provide an opportunity for discussion of key policy and practice issues, and to facilitate peer support and training.
 We reimburse travel and subsistence expenses for any meetings or visits you attend as part of this role.

 How to apply

-(You must be signed up to the website and a Chartered Member of the Society to access these forms)
+Please note: you must be signed up to the website and be a Member of the Society to access the above information and forms.

 We will select and appoint members on the basis of the skills and experience demonstrated in their application, and will seek wherever possible to achieve a balance of expertise across the reviewer community as a whole.